oryalava/DOWNFLOWGO/README.md

 This folder contains :

-1) a folder **DOWNFLOW** containing the code in c++ of DOWNFLOW [Favalli 2005](https://doi.org/10.1029/2004gl021718) provided by Massimiliano Favallia (hopefully soon available on github).
+1) a folder **DOWNFLOW** containing the code in c++ of DOWNFLOW [Favalli 2005](https://doi.org/10.1029/2004gl021718) provided by Massimiliano Favalli (hopefully soon available on github).
+We need to compile downflow.cpp.
+For this go in your terminal, enter the folder DOWNFLOW and type "make", this will compile and make the executif file.

 2) the following scripts :